Beach scene with sandy dunes and grass, ocean waves in the distance, blue sky with clouds, and a seagull flying overhead.

 New clients can book a free 15 minute korero (chat) - a starting point to ask questions, talk things through and see if this might be the right step for you.

 Ellies are known to gather when one of the herd is struggling, to help and support.
 I sometimes say to clients, “it’s time to gather your elephants”.
-Your outside elephants may be the whānau and people who lift you up and make you feel stronger; your inner elephants may be the strengths and qualities you muster from within, to see you though difficult times.
+Your outer elephants may be the whānau and community who lift you up and strengthen you.
+Inner elephants, qualities you muster from within, which can help see you though difficult times - such as a toolbag of skills you draw on, your strengths, values, wairua and sense of connection - to nature, aroha, faith, purpose.

 Ammonite fossil; spiral representing positive growth.
 Rina Belgraver, New Plymouth/Taranaki telehealth counselling